-1. Qualitative disclosures
+1. Oualitative disclosures

 The impact of adverse movements in interest rates on financials is referred to as interest rate risk.
 For banking book, interest rate risk arises through mismatches in re-pricing of interest rate sensitive assets (RSA), rate sensitive liabilities (RSL) and rate sensitive off-balance sheet items.
-As interest rate risk can impact both Net Interest Income (NII) and Economic value of capital, it is assessed and managed from both earnings and economic value perspective. a) Earnings perspective: Analyses the impact on Bank's Net Interest Income
+As interest rate risk can impact both Net Interest Income (NII) and Economic value of capital, it is assessed and managed from both earnings and economic value perspective.

-- a) Earnings perspective: Analyses the impact on Bank's Net Interest Income (NII) in the short term through traditional gap analysis. - b) Economic perspective: Analyses the impact on the Net-worth of bank due to re-pricing of assets, liabilities and off-balance sheet items through duration gap analysis.
+- Earnings perspective: Analyses the impact on Bank's Net Interest Income (NII) in the short term through traditional gap analysis. - Economic perspective: Analyses the impact on the Net-worth of bank due to re-pricing of assets, liabilities and off-balance sheet items through duration gap analysis.